MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/remote-desktop-services/rds-vdi-supported-config.md

 | [Shielded & Encryption Supported VMs](../../security/guarded-fabric-shielded-vm/guarded-fabric-and-shielded-vms.md) | No               | No                 | Encryption supported VMs with additional configuration | Encryption supported VMs with additional configuration |

 ## Remote Credential Guard:

-Remote Credential Guard is only supported for direct connections to the target machines and not for the ones via Remote Desktop Connection Broker.
+Remote Credential Guard is only supported for direct connections to the target machines and not for the ones via Remote Desktop Connection Broker and Remote Desktop Gateway.

 ## Shielded VMs and Encryption Supported VMs: